hantsy/quarkus-sandbox/docs/jakarta-data.md

 }
 ```

-Open `application.properties`, add the following property to specify the database we will use.
+Open `application.properties` in your editor, add the following property to specify the database type we will use.

 ```properties
 quarkus.datasource.db-kind=postgresql
 ```

-Compile the project, it will generate the two `Repository` implementation classes in the *target/generated-sources/annotations* folder.
+Now compile the project, it will generate the two `Repository` implementation classes in the *target/generated-sources/annotations* folder.

-Open the `PostRepository_.java`, you will find unlike the Quarkus Panache or Spring Data JPA, it uses the Hibernate `StatelessSession` to implement the `PostRepository` interface.
+Open the `PostRepository_.java`, you will see, unlike the Quarkus Panache or Spring Data JPA, here it uses the Hibernate `StatelessSession` to implement the `PostRepository` interface.

 ```java
 @RequestScoped